wmo-im/wis2box/docs/source/reference/running/topic-hierarchy.rst

 wis2box implements the WIS2 topic hierarchies, which are designed to efficiently categorize and classify data.

+To publish data and metadata to WIS2, the topic hierarchy requires a valid centre identifier (``centre-id``), which is specified by the member endorsed by the permananent representative (PR) of the country.

 .. _`WIS2 topic hierarchy`: https://github.com/wmo-im/wis2-topic-hierarchy